A33 Crockford and Binfields Roundabouts

 - drainage works

 Part of the improvement work will be a major piece of work to address the root cause of the persistent localised flooding between the roundabouts, which stems from balancing pond north of the A33.
 Investigations have already been undertaken into the drainage in the area and the implications the extra drainage from the new road scheme would have on the balancing pond.
-Steps will therefore be taken to widen and line the pond while creating a new drainage system that will address future flooding issues.
+Steps will therefore be taken to improve the capacity of the pond while creating a new drainage system that will help to address future flooding issues.

 In addition to the above, Hampshire County Council will be completing work on Ringway Roundabout.
 The completion of these works were deferred following discovery of mis-charted underground services, in order to ensure the works were competitively tendered.